University of California, Merced: Recent history

-Organization and governance
+Organization and administration

+Governance

+Being one of the ten general campuses of the University of California system, UC Merced is governed by a 26-member Board of Regents consisting of 18 officials appointed by the Governor of California, seven ex officio members, and a single student regent.
+The current president of the University of California is Michael Drake, and the administrative head of UC Merced is Juan Sánchez Muñoz.
+Academic policies are set by each of the school's Academic Senate, and a legislative body including all university faculty members.
+Nine vice chancellors manage academic affairs, research, diversity, marine sciences, student affairs, planning, external relations, business affairs, and health sciences and report directly to the chancellor.

-As with all UC campuses, UC Merced is headed by a chancellor.
-Carol Tomlinson-Keasey held the position from 1999 until she resigned on August 31, 2006.
-She returned to teaching and research in psychology in 2007 and later died of breast cancer in 2009.
+Carol Tomlinson-Keasey was the first chancellor of the university and held the position from 1999 until she resigned on August 31, 2006.
 On September 21, 2006, the Regents named Roderic B. Park, a former interim chancellor at the University of Colorado at Boulder, as the acting chancellor for UC Merced.
 Park remained acting chancellor until Sung-Mo (Steve) Kang, Dean of the Baskin School of Engineering at UC Santa Cruz, took office in early March 2007.
-Kang held the position from 2006 to 2011, when he stepped down so he could return to research and teaching.
+Kang held the position until 2011.

 After a nationwide search, on May 24, 2011, the Regents of the University of California named Dorothy Leland, then president of Georgia College & State University, to be the university's newest chancellor.
-On May 13, 2019, Leland announced that she would be stepping down from her position, effective Aug 15, 2019.
+On May 13, 2019, Leland announced that she would be stepping down from her position, effective August 15, 2019.
 UC Executive Vice President and Chief Financial Officer Nathan Brostrom served as interim chancellor until July 2020.
-In July 2020, Juan Sánchez Muñoz, then president of University of Houston-Downtown, ascended to the position of Chancellor.
+In July 2020, Juan Sánchez Muñoz, then president of University of Houston-Downtown, was appointed to the position of Chancellor.

-The campus takes advantage of the surrounding environment by investigating issues relating to environmental systems of the Central Valley and Sierra Nevada, and of its youth by having programs in genetic research conducted in state-of-the-art research labs.
-It also benefits from proximity to Silicon Valley and other major universities.
-Research in fields like language acquisition and cultural issues is facilitated by the highly diverse ethnic makeup of the Central Valley.

-UC Merced operates on a semester system rather than the quarter system for its academic term.
-The Berkeley campus is the only other UC campus on a semester system.
+Funding

+UC Merced gets funding from a variety of federal, state, and private sources.
+With the exception of some government contracts, public support is apportioned to UC Merced and the other campuses of the University of California system through the UC Office of the President and accounts for a large percentage of the university's total revenues.